SmingHub/Sming/docs/source/framework/core/data/cstringarray.rst

 It's similar in operation to ``Vector<String>``, but more memory-efficient as all the data is stored in a single :cpp:class:`String` object.
 (CStringArray is a subclass of String.)

+You can see some examples in :source:`Sming/Core/DateTime.cpp` and :source:`Sming/Core/Network/WebConstants.cpp`.

 Background
 ----------